Women's One-Day Cup

 The One-Day Cup Women, officially known as the Metro Bank One Day Cup Women for sponsorship reasons, is the main 50-over women's cricket competition in England and Wales.
 It is run by the England and Wales Cricket Board (ECB), and it serves as the successor to the Rachael Heyhoe Flint Trophy.

 Teams

 Eight teams are competing in tier one in the inaugural 2025 season: Durham, Essex, Hampshire, Lancashire, Somerset, Surrey, Warwickshire, and The Blaze (Nottinghamshire).
 The other 10 major county clubs have entered the women's League Two in 2025.

-Glamorgan and Yorkshire will be awarded tier-one status and join that competition in 2027, while a further two clubs will be awarded tier-one status in 2029.
+Yorkshire will be awarded tier-one status and join that competition in 2026, then Glamorgan will be awarded tier-one status and join the competition in 2027, while a further two clubs will be awarded tier-one status in 2029.